zylx0532/pasztor.at/_posts/human-aspect-of-methodologies.md

 limited to a single project, as long as that piece of code or project is allowed the time to go through the speed impact associated with the learning curve.

+## Personal Benefit

+Another important aspect of implementing new methodologies is the question of *personal benefit*.
+A new methodology inevitably means that the people involved will have either more work to do, or needing to do some work which is outside their usual line of work.

+The human brain works in such a way that familiar tasks seem easy, while new, unfamiliar ones are hard and needs a while for people to get into.
+This means that we judge new things that need doing much harder and much more time consuming than things we are already used to.
+This, in my experience, is more prevalent the longer the person in question has been doing the same thing.
+If you see people who held the same job and have been doing the same thing for 10 or 20 years and then you ask them to learn or do something new, you will have a very hard time convincing them that this is a good thing.

+One way to ease the transition to the new system is on an *emotional* level.
+Make the new task seem easier, or smoother.
+Take the fear of the new.

+For example, show the person in question how exactly the new thing will make their life easier or better.
+When you do that, make sure you don't fall in the trap of just using the same generic sales pitch, it won't work.
+Instead, tell them, personally, how the new system will benefit them, personally.

+You can also offer that you are there for them if they have issues with the new thing.
+They can come to you any time and you will go through the new thing with them, personally.
+If this sounds like it won't scale, here's the trick: most people won't make use of your offer, but having the safety net of you being there to support them gives them confidence and ease of mind to look at the change ahead with a lighter heart.